A quick google of ‘productivity’ will lead you to an overwhelming avalanche of tips, tricks, hacks, and methods.

 - Repeat every day.

-Donna Bruce, Director of Walsh Accountant and Winner of New Partner of Year – Australian Accounting Awards 2018, advocates ‘shutting the door.’
-In that, if you are too busy with the distractions of life and running a business to focus on your important tasks, then you are spending too much time on the unimportant tasks, simply because they interrupted you.
+If you are too busy with running a business and the distractions of life to focus on your important tasks, then you are spending too much time on the unimportant tasks, simply because they interrupt you.

 Even if you have set your ‘Ivy Lee To Do List’, if you let the calls, emails and interruptions drain you of your time and energy, you will not achieve what you have decided is important.

-By ‘shutting the door,’ putting the phone on silent and closing your emails, you prevent interruptions & potential multi-tasking from controlling your time and you can focus on your most important tasks – which is getting items off you to-do list.
+By blocking time for your most important tasks, putting the phone on silent and closing your emails, you prevent interruptions and potential multi-tasking from controlling your time and you can focus on your most important tasks – which is getting items off you to-do list.

 Does this mean that you should work in an opaque sound-proof bubble?
-Absolutely not – but when a critical priority 10 task needs completing – Jan from accounts can wait wanting to know about the office Christmas party.
+Absolutely not – but when a critical priority task needs completing – the most productive way to handle it is to minimise the possibility of interruptions to get important tasks done.

-Which method is the best amongst the thousands could help your productivity is still up for debate.
-However the best method is the one that you will consistently apply – they only work if you work them.
+Out of the thousands of methods that could help improve your productivity, the best method is still up for debate.
+However, the BEST method will always be the one that you will consistently apply – they only work if you work them.